panagenda/oe-on-az/README.md

 ### up.sh

 This will run the Terraform project to deploy everything related to OfficeExpert.
+Depening on your configuration (var.tf) the Appliance will be deployed either into an existing Azure virtual network or will create a new one including a public IP.

 - Storage Account to store Virtual Machine template in a Blob Storage Account
 - Virtual Machine
 - Disk
-- Virtual Network
+- Virtual Network (public IP only)
-- Network Interface
+- Network Interface (public IP only)
-- Public IP
+- Public IP (public IP only)
-- Network Security Group
+- Network Security Group (public IP only)

 ### config.sh

 The config script will finalize the Appliance configuration.
-It can only be used with the automated public IP deployment.
+This step is only supported with the public IP deployment option.
+Review our [Setup Guide](https://img.panagenda.com/download/OfficeExpert/OfficeExpert_SetupGuide_EN.pdf) for further information on how to configure the Appliance manually.

-- Sets Hostname and Timezone
+- Sets Hostname and timezone
 - Configures and starts Office Experts
 - Sets a new root password